grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

 The only remaining action before catching the ferry back to Burnham is to hear the long list of complaints a nearby resident has about the RSPB, the finances of the nearby marina, and several other important local issues.
-I eventually blurt out that we urgently need lunch and we escape.
-Maybe don't live in such an isolated place if you like talking so much, Mr. Wallasea?
+AB1 eventually blurts out that we urgently need lunch and we escape.
+We ponder the relationship between living in an isolated location and being loquacious.

 #### Bradwell and the Dengie